-The Company considers its total capitalization to include all interest-bearing debt, including bank loans, long-term debt (including the current portion thereof), lease liabilities and shareholders' equity, net of cash and cash equivalents.
+The Company considers its total capitalization to include all interest-bearing debt, including bank loans, long-term debt (including the current portion thereof), lease liabilities and shareholders' equity.
 The calculation is set out in the following table:

-Ma ay 7, 2022 N May 1, 2021 Long-term debt due within one year \$ 581.0 \$ 46.5 Long-term debt 595.7 1,178.8 Lease liabilities due within one year 509.5 490.5 Long-term lease liabilities 5,775.9 5,417.6 Funded debt, including lease liabilities 7,462.1 7,133.4 Shareholders' equity, net of non-controlling interest 4,991.5 4,372.7 Capital under management \$ 12,453.6 \$ 11,506.1
+May 6, 2023 May 7, 2022 Long-term debt due within one year \$ 101.0 581.0 Long-term debt 911.3 595.7 Lease liabilities due within one year 563.7 509.5 Long-term lease liabilities 5,620.9 5,775.9 Funded debt, including lease liabilities 7,196.9 7,462.1 Shareholders' equity, net of non-controlling interest 5,200.4 4,991.5 Capital under management \$ 12,397.3 \$ 12,453.6

 The primary investments undertaken by the Company include additions to the retail square footage of its store network through the construction of new, expanded and renovated stores, as well as additions from strategic acquisitions.
 These additions and modifications to the store network include related leasehold improvements and the purchase of land bank sites for future store construction.
 The Company makes capital investments in information technology, customer fulfilment centres, and its distribution capabilities.
 The Company largely relies on its cash flow from operations to fund its capital investment program as well as share repurchases and dividend distributions to its shareholders.
-The cash flow is supplemented, when necessary, through the incurrence of additional debt or the issuance of additional capital stock.
+The cash flow is supplemented, when necessary, through the incurrence of additional debt or the issuance of additional capital stock

-Under the terms of existing debt agreements, three financial covenants are monitored on a quarterly basis by management to ensure compliance with the agreements.
-The covenants are: (i) adjusted total debt/EBITDA - calculated as net funded debt plus letters of credit, guarantees and commitments, divided by EBITDA (as defined by the credit agreements and for the previous 53 and 52 weeks); (ii) lease adjusted debt/EBITDAR - calculated as adjusted total debt plus eight times rent, divided by EBITDAR (as defined by the credit agreements and for the previous 53 and 52 weeks); and (iii) debt service coverage ratio - calculated as EBITDA, divided by interest expense plus repayments of long-term debt (as defined by the credit agreements and for the previous 53 and 52 weeks).
+Under the terms of existing debt agreements, two financial covenants are monitored on a quarterly basis by management to ensure compliance with the agreements.
+The covenants are: (i) net debt/EBITDA - calculated as net funded debt plus letters of credit, guarantees and commitments, divided by EBITDA (as defined by the credit agreements and for the previous 52 and 53 weeks); and (ii) debt service coverage ratio - calculated as EBITDA, divided by interest expense plus repayments of long-term debt (as defined by the credit agreements and for the previous 52 and 53 weeks).
 The Company was in compliance with these covenants during the year.

-31. Subsequent events
+30. Subsequent event